 - Type numbers 3761, 3762 and 3764 are v2 models

-Note the shallow triangular-shaped hole in the base of the v1 Triumph (top) versus the deeper hole in the base of the v2 (bottom).
+Also note the shallow triangular-shaped hole in the base of the v1 Triumph (top) versus the deeper hole in the base of the v2 (bottom).

 This tutorial is for replacing the battery in v1 Triumph models.
 For v2 models the procedure is slightly different so please see our guide to battery replacement for Triumph v2 models instead.
+For other toothbrush models and type numbers the battery replacement procedure is different again so please see our other guides to toothbrush battery replacement.

 The basic method is: